MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Add-AppSharedPackageContainer.md

 ### -Merge
-Merges a new container's definition into an existing container definition of the same name for target user(s)
+Merges a new container's definition into an existing container definition of the same name for target user(s).

 ```yaml